SUM Index-Match: What it is, and How do I use it?Jul 26, 2022

 Before we move on to another type of combined formula, let's look at the SUMIF function.

-The objective of this one of the sum functions is to add the cells specified by chosen criteria or conditions.
+This one of the sum functions aims to add the cells specified by chosen criteria or conditions.

 =SUMIF(range, criteria, [sum_range])